seyiadisa/devops-sandbox/README.md

 ## Observability

-Prometheus, Loki, Promtail, and Grafana are included in the Compose stack.
+Prometheus, Loki, Promtail, and Grafana are included in the default Compose stack and start with `make up`.

 Access: